-The percent of stream miles assessed as good, fair and poor for each use for 2012 and 2014 are shown below.
-The percent of stream miles rated Fully Supporting (good) for aquatic life use decreased slightly from to 62.2 percent in 2012 to 60.8 percent in the 2014 reporting cycle.
-Slight differences in assessment numbers may be attributable to random change or differences in how and where aquatic life use assessments were performed between the 2012 and 2014 cycles.
+Slight differences in assessment numbers may be attributable to random changes or differences in how and where aquatic life use assessments were performed between the 2014 and 2016 cycles.
 For example, given that many aquatic life use assessments in streams are updated on a five-year cycle, it is possible that statewide comparisons at any shorter time period (e.g., between each consecutive reporting cycle) actually reflect the regional subset of waters most recently updated rather than a statewide pattern.
 Also, it is possible that improvements in assessment information, methods or stream mile calculations contribute to year-to-year differences.
-Although only 5.6 percent of Illinois stream miles were assessed for aesthetic quality use in 2014, 95.4 percent of assessed miles were considered Fully Supporting (good).